taoshidev/proprietary-trading-network/docs/running_on_mainnet.md

 > Note: While not enforced, it is recommended for owners to run a validator and miner on the network to display proper use to the community

-This registers your validator and miner keys to the network giving them the first 2 slots on the network.
+This registers your validator and miner keys to the network giving them slots on the network.
 ```bash
 # Register your miner key to the network.
 btcli subnet register --wallet.name miner --wallet.hotkey default